dalehamel/mctop-tool-example/docs/00700-mctop-fixing-bugs.md

 include whatever arbitrary data is after the key in the buffer that is read.

-In hindsight, this behavior of passing a buffer and a length to read seems to have been intentional for `memcached`.
+In hindsight, this behavior of passing a buffer and a length to read seems to have been intentional for Memcached.
 Not performing a string copy is more efficient, which is why the probe just submits the buffer and the length of the data to read.